Smart "Predict, then Optimize": SPO Loss Functions

 One can see from Figure \ref{fig:example} that the LS lines very closely approximate the nonlinear data, although the decision boundary for LS is quite far from the optimal decision boundary.
 For any value of $x$ between the dotted black and red lines, the decision maker will choose the wrong edge.
-In contrast, the SPO lines do not remotely approximate the data, yet its decision boundary is nearly-optimal.
+In contrast, the SPO lines need not approximate the data well at all, yet its decision boundary is nearly-optimal.
 In fact, the SPO lines have 0 training error, despite not fitting the data at all.
-The key intuitition is that the SPO loss guides the choice of lines into making optimal decisions, and does not concern itself with predictions.
+The key intuition is that the SPO loss is incurred anytime the wrong edge is chosen, and in this example one can construct lines that cross at the right decision boundary so that the wrong edge is never chosen, resulting in zero SPO loss.
+Note that the only important consideration is where the lines intersect, and thus the SPO linear regression does not necessarily minimize prediction error.
 Of course, a convex combination of SPO and LS loss may be used to overcome the unusual looking lines generated.
-In fact, there are many optimal solutions to the ERM problem for the SPO loss, all of which just require that the intersection of the lines occurs between the $x$ values of 0.8 and 0.9.
+In fact, there are infinitely optimal solutions to the ERM problem for the SPO loss, all of which just require that the intersection of the lines occurs between the $x$ values of 0.8 and 0.9.